carla-simulator/carla/Docs/adv_opendrive.md

 ---
 ## Overview

-This mode runs a full simulation using only an OpenDRIVE file, without the need of any additional gemotires or assets.
+This mode runs a full simulation using only an OpenDRIVE file, without the need of any additional geometries or assets.
 To this end, the simulator takes an OpenDRIVE file and procedurally creates a temporal 3D mesh to run the simulation with.

 The resulting mesh describes the road definition in a minimalistic manner.
 All the elements will correspond with the OpenDRIVE file, but besides that, there will be only void.
 In order to prevent vehicles from falling off the road, two measures have been taken.

 *   Lanes are a bit wider at junctions, where the flow of vehicles is most complex.
 *   Visible walls are created at the boundaries of the road, to act as a last safety measure.

-Traffic lights, stops and yields will be generated on the fly, as happens when using any map.
+Traffic lights, stops and yields will be generated on the fly.
 Pedestrians will navigate over the sidewalks and crosswalks that appear in the map.
 All of these elements, and every detail on the road, are based on the OpenDRIVE file.
 As the standalone mode uses the `.xodr` directly, any issues in it will propagate to the simulation.
 This could be an issue especially at junctions, where many lanes are mixed.

 !!!
 Important
     It is especially important to double check the OpenDRIVE file.
 Any issues in it will propagate when running the simulation.